MagedGaman/IP-Locator/README.md

 # IP-Locator

-This Snipe allows you to convert an IP address into a full row of data including the address, connection type, ISP, and the ISP's complaint contact details by checking five IP allocation zones.
+This Library allows you to convert an IP address into a full row of data including the address, connection type, ISP, and the ISP's complaint contact details by checking five IP allocation zones.

-This Snipe can be used to notify your users about their logins or unauthorized login with rich data, and it does not require any paid API's.

 Example of a practical usage:
 ------------------------------------------
+**Login alerts**
+This Library can be used to notify your users about their logins or unauthorized login with rich data, and it does not require any paid API's.

 ```
 New device signed in to your account: